tima04/multimodal-risk/README.md

 # multimodal-risk
-Code for the neurscience project.
+Code for the neuroscience project.